Nemo157/coap-browse/README.md

 $ npm start
 ```

-Load the frontend webpage in your browser
+Load the frontend webpage in your browser. [coap://coap.me](https://coap.me) is
+a useful server to test against.

 ## License